Transient User and Developer Manual

 Function: transient-init-scope obj

-This generic function sets the scope of the suffix object obj.
+This generic function sets the scope of the suffix object OBJ.

 The scope is actually a property of the transient prefix, not of individual suffixes.
 However it is possible to invoke a suffix command directly instead of from a transient.
 In that case, if the suffix expects a scope, then it has to determine that itself and store it in its scope slot.